leg0ushque/movies-roulette-app/materials/hw.md

 - Components
 - Synthetic events
 - What makes React so popular?

+# HW1.5 - Updates

+- Add ESLint (https://eslint.org/) to your project.
+- Convert your code into TypeScript.
+Make sure everything works as before the changes!
+- Rewrite GenreSelect and SearchForm component in a functional style (React.FC)

 # HW2 – Testing (1 week)

 _Testing is an essential part of software development lifecycle (SDLC).
 When writing something using React, you will almost always want to cover your code with stable tests that you can rely on.\